AhmedAbuelnour/Flaminco/Flaminco.AzureBus.AMQP/README.md

 # Flaminco.AzureBus.AMQP

-Flaminco.AzureBus.AMQP is a .NET library that simplifies the integration of AzureBus AMQP 1.0 in your applications.
+Flaminco.AzureBus.AMQP is a .NET library that simplifies the integration of Azure Bus in your applications.
 This library provides a clean and easy-to-use API for creating consumers and publishers to interact with AzureBus queues.

 ## Installation